my-language-skills/simple-metadata/README.md

 ### 1.2.1
 * **ENHANCEMENTS***
-		* Make in corect order the admin panel.
+		* Make in correct order the admin panel.
 Change name site-meta in home page
 * **List of Files revised**
    * smd-general-functions.php

 ### 1.2
 * **ADDITIONS***
    * Add new plugins : simple-metadata-annotation
-   * Add new functionality to auto upload with plugin-uptdate-checker
+   * Add new functionality to auto upload with plugin-update-checker

 * **List of Files revised**
    * simple-metadata.php